switowski/portfolio/src/drafts/obsidian/index.md

 - 2020:
 ```

-I usually have 2-4 yearly goals, then try to split them into months and finally, I assign more specific goals ("redesign blog", "write proposal for conference", etc.) into each week.
+I usually have 2-4 yearly goals that I try to split into months and finally, I assign more specific goals ("redesign blog", "write proposal for conference", etc.) to each week.
 Weekly goals can still be split into actionable tasks (e.g. "redesign blog" can be split into "find a template", "write base layout", etc.) and those end up in Todoist where I prioritize them and assign to specific days.

-I use checkboxes to track if I managed to achieve my.
-If I don't, I put a note why.
-With the Outliner plugin I can easily fold/unfold nested lists and move items around (more on plugins later).
+I use checkboxes to track if I managed to achieve my goals.
+If I don't, I put a note why I didn't (90% of time it's the *"lack of time"*).
+With the Outliner plugin I can easily fold/unfold nested lists and move items around (more on plugins later) just like in Workflowy.

 ### Subfolders

 #### Journal

 Some people write a daily journal (some even create a separate note for each day).
 I never had time to do that.
 But when I work on my own projects (e.g. when building online courses) it's hard for me to keep track of what I did every day.
 I'm getting stressed that I don't do enough.
-So I started writing down what I want to achieve on a given day (1-2 important things and maybe some "stretch goals" if there is time left) and then at the end I write down what I actually did.
+So I started writing down what I want to achieve on a given day (1-2 important things and maybe some "stretch goals" if there is time left).
+Then, at the end of the day, I write down what I actually did.
 This worked really well and helped me to see all those additional things I did that weren't planned but had to be done.

+I sometimes change the structure of the daily entry in the journal.
+For example, when I had some serious troubles with sleeping, I've started adding a "sleep score" for every day (how long it took me to fall asleep, how many time I woke up during the night, etc.), noting what I tried to improve sleep the previous day (i.e. sunlight in the morning, magnesium before sleep, blue light filter, etc.).

+Sometimes I will forget to update the journal for weeks.
+And that's ok.
+No one is going to publish it, so it should be a tool that helps you, not some chore that you have to do every day because of the bullet journal hype or some other fade.

 #### Mindmaps

-With [Obsidian Mind Map](https://github.com/lynchjames/obsidian-mind-map) plugin I can make mind maps directly in Obsidian (before I was using [SimpleMind](https://simplemind.eu/)).
+With the [Obsidian Mind Map](https://github.com/lynchjames/obsidian-mind-map) plugin, I can make mind maps directly in Obsidian (before I was using [SimpleMind](https://simplemind.eu/)).
 So I keep my mind maps in a separate folder.

-I have one main mind map where I keep track of mid- to long-term goals like "Finish XXX book", "Do YYY course", "Prepare ZZZ talk", "Learn Japanese", "Update family blog", "Reorganize portfolio", etc. So it's a bit different than what I put in the `Planner` note, because it lets me track goals that don't have specific steps (like learning a new language - I don't split that goal into actionable steps like "learn xxx words per week").
-I try to review those goals every month to make sure I stay focused on the right things (otherwise I tend to start too many things at once).
+I have one main mind map where I keep track of mid- to long-term goals like "Finish XXX book", "Do YYY course", "Prepare ZZZ talk", "Learn Japanese", "Update family blog", "Reorganize portfolio", etc. So it's a bit different than what I put in the `Planner` note, because it lets me track goals that don't have specific steps.
+For example - learning a new language.
+I don't have to split that goal into actionable steps like "learn xxx words per week", but I still want to keep track that this is currently my goal.
+I try to review those goals every month to make sure I stay focused on the right things.
+Otherwise I tend to start too many things at once.

 I also use mind maps to plan the outline of my talks, for example here is one from the "Writing Faster Python 3" talk: